theupdateframework/python-tuf/tuf/README.md

   u'localhost:8002': SlowRetrievalError()
 ```

-The framework should detect the attack and raise a SlowRetrievalError
+The framework should detect the slow retrieval attack and raise a
-exception to the client application.
+SlowRetrievalError exception to the client application.

 ## Conclusion ##